-Aimée currently stars in the hugely successful Netflix series, STRANGER THINGS, which is now the most-searched for title in Netflix history.
+Aimée has starred in the hugely successful, Emmy-nominated Netflix series, STRANGER THINGS, which is now the most-searched for title in Netflix history.
 8.2 million people watched the entire series in the first sixteen days.

 Aimée has also acted in a varied range of film and television roles alongside such talent as Rupert Friend, Vera Farmiga, Michael Shannon and Maggie Gyllenhaal.